my-projects-seb0927/freeCodeCamp-Python_Backend_Web_Development_Course/Django Notes.md

 Each particular link in your website is a URL.
 For making that every URL in our website works correctly, we need to configure them first.

 #### How to configure URLs
-1. Create new file called `urls.py`.
+1. Create new file called `urls.py` inside my app.
 2. Import `path` writing: `from django.urls import path`.
 This line allows us to have multiple URLs in our list.
 3. Import `views` writing: `from . import views`
 3. Create a new list called `urlpatterns`, and this list will take all the the URLs we have in our project.
 The structure is the next one: